franBec/toDoApp-2/README.md

-# toDoApp
+# toDoApp 2!

 ## Running the app
-Right now you can use it online here: https://to-do-app-2.herokuapp.com/ tho is not working correctly, Im fixing right now Anyways, if you really need to run it on your localmachine, you'll need a .env document, that is not here uploaded for security reasons (user and password of the database).
+Right now you can use it online here: https://to-do-app-2.herokuapp.com/ tho is not working correctly, I'm fixing it right now

+Anyways, if you really need to run it on your localmachine, you'll need a .env document, that is not here uploaded for security reasons (user and password of the database).
 So you can:
 - create your own .env with your own database info, just gotta be careful about constant process.env.CONSTANT names, and the line
 ```